 - All medical courses have integrative case-based workshops and small group sessions to reinforce concepts.
 The information base builds over the year.

 - In addition to the 10 months of the medical curriculum, SMP students take graduate Advanced Physiology & Pathophysiology (APP) courses in the fall and spring, which complement and extend the medical coursework.
 In the spring, the graduate APP and grad Pharmacology courses use a flipped classroom model to reinforce material (pathology and pharmacology) in the medical systems based courses.

 - Overall, there is more medical curriculum (including pathology, immunology and pharmacology) in the new SMP curriculum.

 The SMP is at the forefront of preparing students for careers in medicine, and these new changes will continue to ensure the finest medical and graduate education and support towards your career and academic goals.

-Integrated SMP Curriculum (medical curriculum throughout the year)-- UNDER construction!
+Integrated SMP Curriculum (medical curriculum throughout the year)-- FINAL CURRICULUM IS DONE!

-We are making the final changes in the curriculum, so please bear with us.
-The course numbers and credits will be available long before you need them for AMCAS applications!
-The listings below compare the current "old" SMP curriculum with the new SMP curriculum.
-The Medical courses are in BOLD, and the curriculum integrates relevant concepts of gross anatomy, histology, embryology, biochemistry, and physiology.
-Graduate courses are italicized.
+The new SMP curriculum is shown below.
+The course numbers and credits are available under course descriptions.
+The Medical courses are in BOLD, and the curriculum continues to integrate relevant concepts of gross anatomy, histology, embryology, biochemistry, and physiology.
+Graduate courses are not bold.

 Class Schedule/Curriculum Format for 2017-2018